Building Preparation and Operations for In-Person classes

-- Water fountains will have signs discouraging putting your mouth by the outlet and encouraging good personal hygiene.
+- Water fountains have signs discouraging putting your mouth by the outlet and encouraging good personal hygiene.

 - Handwashing remains among the most effective preventative actions.
 Bathroom remain the primary location for this activity (see Custodial Services).

-- Custodial Services will provide masks in scheduled classrooms for distribution by instructors in the event occupants forget/lose/damage their own mask.
+- Custodial Services provide masks in scheduled classrooms for distribution by instructors in the event occupants forget/lose/damage their own mask.

 - Buildings where faculty and staff are working or performing research (i.e. no face-to-face classes) will remain locked at all times.
 Faculty and staff who are authorized users of buildings are also authorized to have keys or electronic credentials that provide access to locked buildings.
 Additional credentials may be obtained by submitting a ReADY request.

 - Single direction entry and exit is not feasible due to ADA concerns.
 In general, there are simply not enough accessible doors in each building to impose single use requirements on doors.
 In many cases, imposition of such a standard would impose clear inequities in accessibility.
 Signage that encourages people to maintain social distancing is the mitigation.

 Traffic Flow – Hallways, Stairs

 Although technically feasible, hallways and stairways are not designated for one-way traffic flow.
 There are several reasons behind this decision including impacts to ADA accessible locations, proximity to exits, equity in terms of ease of access, and the reality of human behavior.

 - Classrooms and lecture halls that are not scheduled for use will remain locked at all times.